Savjee/savjee.be/src/site/posts/2018/2018-10-27-Signing-transactions-blockchain-javascript.md

 This by no means a complete blockchain implementation!
 It is for educational purposes only, to understand how a blockchain works on a technical level.

 The source code of this project is available [on GitHub](https://github.com/SavjeeTutorials/SavjeeCoin).

+## Related Content
+To understand the fundamental concepts of blockchain technology, watch: [How does a blockchain work](https://www.youtube.com/watch?v=SSo_EIwHSd4).